Gosnell Family Neonatal Intensive Care Unit (NICU)

 - Dr. Carl D'Angio, Division of Neonatology, Chief

-- Bedside digital x-rays, ultrasounds, EEGs, and pulmonary function tests reduce stress for our babies and speed response times.
-The images and tracings are available online to doctors in other parts of the hospital or from home.
+- Nearly every test can be performed right at your baby's bedside, including digital x-rays, ultrasounds and EEGs.
+This reduces stress for our babies and speeds response times.
+The test results are available online to doctors in other parts of the hospital or from home.

 - Lights are subdued and bedside activity is minimized during "infant quiet times" from 1–6 a.m., 10–10:30 a.m., and 3:30–5:00 p.m.

 - Special design techniques have been used to reduce noise levels overall, and a special 8 bed room has been specially developed to provide a soothing environment for the most sensitive infants.

 - We support kangaroo care—skin-to-skin contact between parent and child—to help calm your baby and improve his or her sleeping patterns when he or she is stable enough and can tolerate being touched.